johnvenkiah/CI_MS2_John_Venkiah/README.md

 - Action: User enters an invalid URL within the website

-- Expected Result: The user is taken to the 404-error page, where user can navigate home or elsewhere on the website
+- Expected Result: *The user is taken to the 404-error page, where user can navigate home or elsewhere on the website *

-- Actual Result: Works as intended
+- Actual Result: *Works as intended*

-### Testing
+### Testing of site owner goals

+15. **Display simple clear options on the home page**

+**Home page**

+- Action: *User visits the home page*

+- Expected Result: *The options to navigate all the pages of the site are there and clear*

+- Actual Result: *Works as intended*

+16. **Display a menu in a navigation bar or popout menu at the top of the page**

 | Feature       | Action            | Expected result   | Actual result    |